Skip to content

 $registry->register('admin', AdminExtendedSchema::class, 'extended');

-Both schemas will appear on the package-owned settings page for that group.
+Both schemas will appear on the package-owned settings modal for that group.

 To override a schema registered by another package: